kellyjonbrazil/jc/README.md

 # JC
 JSON CLI output utility

 `jc` is used to JSONify the output of many standard linux cli tools for easier parsing in scripts.
-Parsers for `ls`, `ifconfig`, `ps`, `route`, and `netstat` are currently included and more can be added via modules.
+See the Parsers section for supported commands.

 This allows further command line processing of output with tools like `jq` simply by piping commands: